PatzMatias/patzmatias.github.io/source/_posts/2015-06-10-making-angularjs-and-wordpress-work-together.markdown

 ###**Summary**

 AngularJS + Wordpress really works great together and creating the app is almost similar to working with an AngularJS app with a regular API.
-There may be a better solution for an API but Wordpress is good if you need a free API that you can modify yourself and it starting point for beginners on understanding how APIs work if you are used to being a Wordpress Developer.
+There may be a better solution for an API but Wordpress is good if you need a free API that you can modify yourself and its a good starting point for beginners on understanding how APIs work if you are used to being a Wordpress Developer.